jreijn/jreijn.github.com/_posts/2015-09-15-testing-session-replication-with-docker-compose-redis-spring-session.md

 ![Homescreen](/assets/docker-spring-session/welcome-screen.png)

-Now if you would request the URL with curl or an anonymous browser you should see the server/node id shift.
-Now after we login we should still see the welcome message, but now also with the node name an server id.
+If you would request the URL with curl or an anonymous browser a couple of times, you should see the server/container id shift.
+After the login we should still see the welcome message, but now also with the username and server id.
+By refreshing the page a couple of times you will see we shift to the application running on a different container, but are still logged in.

 ![Hello screen](/assets/docker-spring-session/hello-user.png)

 ## Summary
-As you can see it's pretty straight-forward to set up session replication with Docker, Spring Session and Redis.
-It's really easy to test with Docker Compose.
-The source code for this project can be found on [Github](https://github.com/jreijn/spring-session-docker-demo).
+As you can see it's pretty straight-forward to test session replication with Docker, Spring Session and Redis.
+It's easy to setup the environment with Docker and Docker Compose.
+The amount of existing container images can drastically reduce the time required to do a proper setup.

+For those of you interested in the source code of this project, it can be found on [Github](https://github.com/jreijn/spring-session-docker-demo).